samuelneff/poker-tutorial/README-tutorial-1-javascript.md

 1. Open `src/utils/newDeck.js`
 2. Use a traditional `for` loop to create a deck of cards
 3. Run the file as a node script
    * `node src/utils/newDeck.js`
-4. Notice the output shoudl be an array of objects.
+4. Notice the output should be an array of objects.

 ## Running unit tests

 1. Open `src/utils/newDeck.spec.js` (ideally in adjacent IDE pane)
 2. Run the tests; the first two tests should pass: `shouldReturnArray` and `shouldReturn52Cards`
    * Ideally run within IDE
      1. Right-click on the file tab
      2. Select *Run 'newDeck.spec.js'*
    * Run in terminal with `npm test newDeck`

 ## `forEach` loops